 Sarah Joy shared a few different fall foliage arrangements so I decided to do so too.

-5 Ways to Decorate with Fall Foliage
+Fall Foliage: 5 Ways to Decorate with Seasonal Color

 Most of the faux fall foliage that I already had was already in use.
 That meant a quick trip to Joann for more fall leaves.
 Fortunately, everything was either B1G1 or 60% off.